codemirror/website/site/docs/guide/index.md

 ```

 To allow the automatic class prefixing be done correctly, rules where
-the first element targets the editor's wrapper element (which is the
+the first element targets the editor's wrapper element (which is
 where the theme's unique class will be added), such as the
 `.cm-focused` rule in the example, must use an `&` character to
 indicate the position of the wrapper element.